 Please note that Embry-Riddle’s academic calendar will remain as follows, even if a surge in Covid-19 cases requires us to migrate to fully online course delivery.
 We remain optimistic that our strict health precautions will keep our campuses as safe as possible.

-During the spring 2021 semester, Embry-Riddle will continue with face-to-face, hybrid/split (part face-to-face and part online) courses, with class scheduling that supports physical distancing requirements in classrooms.
+During the spring 2021 semester, Embry-Riddle is continuing with face-to-face, hybrid/split (part face-to-face and part online) courses, with class scheduling that supports physical distancing requirements in classrooms.

 Our multi-pronged testing strategy has continued to evolve in response to advances in technology as our supply chain.
 Key information about spring 2021 testing is as follows:

-- At Embry-Riddle’s residential campus in Daytona Beach, Florida, orientation will begin on Jan.
-19, and face-to-face instruction will resume on Wednesday, Jan.
-20. Due to conditions in Yavapai County, Arizona, the Prescott residential campus will host a virtual orientation on Jan.
-19. The Prescott spring semester will begin remote learning (online) for two weeks, beginning Jan.
+- At Embry-Riddle’s residential campus in Daytona Beach, Florida, orientation began on Jan.
+19, and face-to-face instruction resumed on Wednesday, Jan.
+20. Due to conditions in Yavapai County, Arizona as of early January, the Prescott residential campus hosted a virtual orientation on Jan.
+19. The Prescott spring semester then began remote learning (online) for two weeks, beginning Jan.
 20, with in-person classes resuming Feb.
-1. There will be no change in class schedules for Prescott Campus students.
+1. There were no changes in class schedules for Prescott Campus students.

-- Covid-19 pre-semester testing will take place, by invitation, for selected students, teaching faculty and student-facing staff as follows:
+- As a safety precaution, Covid-19 pre-semester testing took place, by invitation, for selected students, teaching faculty and student-facing staff as follows:

 - Daytona Beach Campus – Jan.
 11-14